beyond-20022/beyond-20022.github.io/_posts/2024-10-31-publication-of-vop-api-specifications.md

 ---
-title: "Publication of the First Verification of Payee Scheme Rulebook"
+title: "Publication of the Verification of Payee API Specifications"
 date: 2024-10-24T12:00:00+02:00
 categories:
   - blog